- 2.1 Create Project

 5. Advanced Platform Customizations

-More advanced platform customizations such as reconfiguring, patching or modifying the Linux kernel, adding, modifying or removing packages in the RFS design packages, integration of third-party software, and integration of your value-add application, can only be done using the LinuxLink Desktop Factory.
+More advanced platform customizations such as reconfiguring, patching or modifying the Linux kernel, adding, modifying or removing packages in the RFS design packages, integration of third-party software, and integration of your value-add application, can only be done using the LinuxLink Factory Desktop environment.

 6. Additional Resources